Gold Breakout Strategy (XAUUSD)

 Apply the strategy with market context and proper execution

-Use the resources below to deepen execution for XAUUSD and trade the strategy with the correct tool and stop logic.
+Use the resources below to deepen execution for XAUUSD and trade the breakout framework with the correct tool, filters, and risk logic.

-Trading sessions, volatility behavior, and gold-specific execution notes.
+Trading sessions, volatility behaviour, and gold-specific execution notes.

 Manual confirmation signals built on the Lanami breakout framework.

-Conservative stop placement principles and how to avoid repeated stop-outs.
+Conservative stop placement principles and how to manage risk without forcing trades.

 Read the breakout strategy pillar page

 This gold strategy is a market-specific application of the Lanami breakout framework.
-If you want the complete rule set and full context, start with the pillar page and then return to XAUUSD for execution details.
+If you want the complete rule set, filters, and risk controls, start with the pillar page and then return to XAUUSD for execution details.